samsung-cnct/kraken-lib/kubernetes/README.md

 ```bash
 vagrant up
 ```

-## Validate
+### Validate
-Everything should b operational.
+Spinning up all the nodes may take some time depending on hardware and network.
+Given ample time, verything should be operational.
 Run the following commands within this working directory.

 Make sure the API server is avaible to take requests.